Be Your Own Biggest Fan (an open letter to the artist)

 • Get rid of “needy” energy or a desire for validation

-• Create for the sake of art — not for the metrics, etc.
+• Create for the sake of art — not for the metrics, etcetera

-• Be happier and more creative for it — a happy artist is a creative one
+• Be happier — a happy artist is a more creative one

 8 Tips to Be Your Biggest Fan